As the days start to lengthen, January is a month of planning and anticipation for the new season.

 As I mentioned in December, harvest your winter crops sparingly so that the plant can put on new growth when warmer weather comes.

-What are you planning for your container garden in 2014?
+What are you planning for your container garden this year?
 I’d love to hear in the comments below.